jeromeoe/Hack4Good/README.md

 A volunteer and participant management system built for the Hack4Good hackathon.
 This application connects volunteers with activities and provides staff with tools to manage events and registrations to ensure a frictionless experience.

+## MINDS Problem Statement

+How might we reduce friction in activity sign-ups for both individuals and caregivers, while reducing manual effort for staff in managing and consolidating registration data?

 ## Tech Stack

 * **Frontend:** React, TypeScript, Vite